Extreme value theory for singular subspace estimation in the matrix denoising model: Introduction

 As for the distributional theory of linear forms of singular vectors or eigenvectors, at the intersection of the aforementioned two categories, \citet{cheng_tackling_2021} showed the asymptotic normality of inner products between a fixed vector and an individual observed eigenvector under asymmetry, heteroskedastic noise, and small eigengaps. \citet{agterberg_distributional_2024} established a Berry--Esseen-type bound for a de-biased inner product between a fixed vector and an individual observed eigenvector under a small-eigengap condition in the context of both matrix denoising and principal component analysis. \citet{fan_asymptotic_2022} derived the asymptotic normality of linear and bilinear forms involving individual signal eigenvectors and observed eigenvectors of symmetric matrices. \citet{xia_statistical_2021} extended the result of \citet{xia_normal_2021} to enable inference for linear forms in the trace regression setting.

 A closely related topic is the distributional theory of eigenvectors of sample covariance matrices under the spiked covariance model \citep{yan_inference_2024,bao_statistical_2020,koltchinskii_asymptotics_2016,koltchinskii_efficient_2020,bloemendal_principal_2014}.
 Notably, \citet{yan_inference_2024} established a non-asymptotic Gaussian approximation for the rows of the principal subspace matrix, as well as individual entries in the covariance matrix estimator under heteroskedastic noise and missing data.
-En route, the authors also prove a second-order performance guarantee for matrix denoising using the output of their estimation algorithm.
+En route, the authors also obtain performance guarantees for matrix denoising using the output of their estimation algorithm.

-Finally, we note that the Gumbel distribution (the limiting distribution of our test statistic) has appeared elsewhere in the literature for extreme value-based testing procedures though for different problem settings \citep{donoho_higher_2004,hu_using_2021,fan_simple-rc_2022}.
-Briefly, \citet{donoho_higher_2004} developed a higher criticism test statistic for the multiple testing problem, where the test statistic is obtained by taking the maximum over an empirical process related to the fraction of tests that are significant at a given level. \citet{hu_using_2021} proposed a goodness-of-fit test for the stochastic blockmodel by examining the maximum entry-wise deviation of the centered and rescaled adjacency matrix of a network. \citet{fan_simple-rc_2022} considered testing whether a group of network nodes share similar membership profiles by apply the test in \citet{fan_simple_2022} to pairs of nodes in a group and then computing the maximum thereof.
+Finally, we note that the Gumbel distribution (the limiting distribution of our test statistic) has appeared elsewhere in the literature on extreme value-based testing procedures though for different problem settings \citep{donoho_higher_2004,hu_using_2021,fan_simple-rc_2022}.
+Briefly, \citet{donoho_higher_2004} developed a higher criticism test statistic for the multiple testing problem, where the test statistic is obtained by taking the maximum over an empirical distribution of $p$-values. \citet{hu_using_2021} proposed a goodness-of-fit test for the stochastic blockmodel by examining the maximum entry-wise deviation of the centered and rescaled adjacency matrix of a network. \citet{fan_simple-rc_2022} considered testing whether a group of network nodes share similar membership profiles by apply the test in \citet{fan_simple_2022} to pairs of nodes in a group and then computing the maximum thereof.